CRowdCLassic/Crowdcoin.old/README.md

 CRCL is an advanced, decentralized and secure digital currency.
 Based on Dash, it's an enhanced and further developed version, featuring the masternode technology, near-instant and secure payments as well as anonymous transactions.
 With a fast block time of only 2 minutes, transactions will usually confirm and be successfully processed very quickly.
 CRCL's blockchain uses the advanced NeoScrypt Proof-of-Work algorithm to secure the network.
 NeoScrypt is ASIC resistant and ensures a fair and stable return on investment for the miners.

-Additional information, wallets, specifications & roadmap: https://bitcointalk.org/index.php?topic=2348866.0
+Additional information, wallets, specifications & roadmap will be added here.

 License